AI-SDC/SACRO-ML/Output_JSON_Format/README.md

-# JSON output from MIA attacks
+# JSON Output for MIA attacks
 We standaridised the JSON output both for worst_case and LIRA attacks where possible.
 A generic JSON output strcture is presented as under:

 ## General Structure